 '''

->hec-hms -s C:\hmsproj\Tenk\compute.script
+hec-hms.cmd -s C:\hmsproj\Tenk\compute.script

 '''

-To use a script on the Sun Microsystems SolarisTM operating system, begin by opening a command window and changing directories to the installation folder.
+To use a script on the Sun Microsystems Solaris[TM] or Linux operating system, begin by opening a console and changing directories to the installation folder.
 The installation folder is not standardized and depends on the policies of your system administrator.
 One possibility would look like the following: